 It’s human to try forget your mistakes as soon as possible, but keep in mind that studying the common mistakes in chess can help you avoid them in future.
-The Blunder Alert! video series were designed with this purpose in mind.
-It will not only make you a better player, but will even help you get more enjoyment from your chess.
+The Blunder Alert! exercises will help you with this.
+It will not only make you a better player, but will even help you get more enjoyment from your chess:

 40 exercises that will help you avoid common mistakes.